 Reasons to Use the PCOA

-In addition to satisfying ACPE’s requirement outlined in Standard 24: Assessment Elements, the PCOA offers the following benefits.
+In addition to satisfying the Accreditation Council for Pharmacy Education’s (ACPE’s) requirement outlined in Standard 24: Assessment Elements, the PCOA offers the following benefits:

 - Imparts score data that can be used in research and correlational studies with existing assessments such as the National Pharmacy College Admission Test, academic proficiency, and future NAPLEX scores.

 The PCOA program is continuously evolving using administrator feedback.
 See what enhancements are coming for the upcoming academic year, and what is planned for 2020 and beyond based on the most recent administrator survey results.